-1. Check the most recent Drug List we provided electronically.

-- 2. Visit the plan's website (myUHCMedicare.com).
+- 1. Check the most recent Drug List we provided electronically. - 2.
+Visit the plan's website (myuhc.com/communityplan).
 The Drug List on the website is always the most current. - 3.
 Call Customer Service to find out if a particular drug is on the plan's Drug List or to ask for a copy of the list. - 4.
-Use the plan's "Real-Time Benefit Tool" (myUHCMedicare.com or by calling Customer Service).
+Use the plan's "Real-Time Benefit Tool" (myuhc.com/communityplan or by calling Customer Service).
 With this tool you can search for drugs on the "Drug List" to see an estimate of what you will pay and if there are alternative drugs on the "Drug List" that could treat the same condition.